 - Refer to the official website HERE to make a booking.

-- The link to LAWSON Ticket is at the end of the webpage once you select which month(s) you want to book your tickets.
+- The link to the LAWSON Ticket is at the end of the webpage after you select the month(s) for which you want to book your tickets.

 How to Get to Ghibli Park